Chart Color Schemes

 Nowra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that could impact the area.
-Key projects include Shoalhaven Hospital Redevelopment, Nowra East Public School Upgrade, Mandalay Precinct Development, and Nowra Riverfront Precinct Rezoning.
-The following list details those most likely to be relevant.
+AreaSearch has identified 15 projects likely impacting the area.
+Notable projects include Shoalhaven Hospital Redevelopment, Nowra Riverfront Precinct, Nowra East Public School Upgrade, and Mandalay Precinct Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.